Baltimore Youth Sports Collaborative

 Supporting Community Youth Sports: Leveling the Playing Field, Southwest Sports and Fitness Alliance

-Collaborative’s Focus: The focus of the Collaborative has been to identify ways to obtain more financial resources for youth sports program to increase the number of youth participants in their programs.
-This first was done to make sure they were aware of one-time grant from state funds being managed through the Play Sports Coalition.
+Collaborative’s Focus: The focus of the Collaborative has been to identify ways to obtain more financial resources for Baltimore sports programs to increase the number of youth participants in their programs.
+This first first opportunity was to make sure they were aware of one-time grant from state funds being managed through the Play Sports Coalition.
+As a result, 8 out of the 13 youth sports program providers in the Collaborative received grants between $10,000 - $20,000.

-Since October, the Collaborative has been focused on supporting youth sports programs to receive funding from Baltimore City Schools.
-After several discussions and email communications, City Schools made available federal funding in February for youth sports nonprofits to offer their programs for Middle School students.
-Eight of the Collaborative's participating organizations, out of a total of 14 grant recipient organizations, received contracts with City Schools to offer their programs during the 2024 spring school session.
+Starting October 2023, the Collaborative focused on supporting their youth sports programs to receive funding from Baltimore City Schools.
+After several meetings and email communications, City Schools made available federal funding in February 2024 for youth sports nonprofits to offer their programs for Middle School students during the 2024 spring session.
+Seven Collaborative participating organizations, out of a total of 13, received contracts with City Schools to offer their programs.